 Welcome to Hunts Point, Lacrosse!

 Hyde has also introduced a new sport to Hunts Point- lacrosse.
-Michael Griffin, the middle school boys lacrosse coach, is excited to bring a new sports to Hyde students.
-Mr. Griffin said, ” when students are faced with new experiences, they are best able to show courage, and when students show courage, they learn what they can accomplish.”
+Michael Griffin, the middle school boys lacrosse coach, feels that when students are faced with new experiences, they are best able to show courage, and when students show courage, they learn what they can accomplish.
 Lacrosse is also a sport that combines elements of many different sports that students enjoy like baseball, football, soccer, and basketball.

 Most importantly, Mr. Griffin says he’s been thrilled to watch the valuable life lessons lacrosse has taught his players.
 “At the end of the day, winning or losing isn’t what’s important,” said seventh-grade lacrosse player, Enmanuel Hernandez.
 “Lacrosse has taught me so much about community.
 It is something that along with academics can take you to college.
 It fits in really well at Hyde because it has taught me a lot about concern and brother’s keeper for my teammates.”

 Athletics don’t just provide students with fun and exercise, but they teach them the value of integrity and the importance of overcoming difficulty.
 Not only do Hyde coaches instruct the students on the fundamentals of the game, but they both feel that sports are one of the best ways for students to practice the Hyde Words and Principles.
 Mr. Griffin said: “Sports teach students invaluable life lessons.
 Sports lie at the heart of character education.”